-Ok, i'll close this article with a shout out to the great people over at ISpeakLife.
-You can visit their site at http://ispeaklifecoaching.com.
-They're a world-class Atlanta based anger management service and they're great to do business with.
+Ok, i'll close this article with a shout out to the great people over at Smilesunlimited.
+You can visit their site at http://goodbyedentures.ca.
+They're an efficient dental implant expert and they're great to do business with.
 I've used their services personally and found them to be great!
 Give them a call if you find yourself in need of their services.
 You'll not be disappointed.
 I'm out for the time being, have a great week everyone!

 http://www.brucechasanlaw.com - Thank you for your late-night efforts Christina :-)